YannickRiou/moveit_collision_pb/README.md

 # Actual behavior

-Solution is found when planning, we see a collision beteen the grasped object and the side of the box when clicking on the MTC solution.
-Execution confirms that saying a collision has been found.
+Solution is found when planning, we see a collision between the grasped object and the side of the box or the support table when clicking on the MTC solution.
+Execution confirms that, saying a collision has been found.